greg7mdp/parallel-hashmap/README.md

 ![stl_flat_par_zoomed comparison](https://github.com/greg7mdp/parallel-hashmap/blob/master/img/stl_flat_par_mem_zoomed.PNG?raw=true)

 We see that the parallel_hash_map behaves as expected.
 The memory usage matches exactly the memory usage of its base flat_hash_map, except that the peaks of memory usage which occur when the table resizes are drastically reduced, to the point that they are not objectionable anymore.
 In the "zoomed-in" view, we can see the sixteen dots corresponding to each of the individual sub-tables resizing.
-The fact that those resizes are occuring at roughly the same x location in the graph shows that we have a good hash function distribution, distributing the values evenly between the sixteen individual hash maps.
+The fact that those resizes are occuring at roughly the same x location in the graph shows that we have a good hash function distribution, distributing the values evenly between the sixteen individual submaps.

 ### The parallel_hash_map: speed

 But what about the speed?
-After all, for each value inserted into the parallel hash map, we have to do some extra work (steps 1 and 2 below):
+After all, for each value inserted into the parallel hashmap, we have to do some extra work (steps 1 and 2 below):
 1. compute the hash for the value to insert
 2. compute the index of the target sub-table from the hash)
 3. insert the value into the sub-table